Get in Touch

 • Column attributes

-• Using character sets with data types
+• Character set usage with data types

-• Choosing appropriate data types
+• Selecting appropriate data types

 Obtaining Metadata